tpenguinltg/purple-b64r13/README.md

 # purple-b64r13
-A simple libpurple plugin for encoding sent messages through base64-rot13
+A simple libpurple plugin for encoding/decoding messages with Base64-Rot13.

+Suppose you want to send an obscured message.
+Encoding your message using Base64 is a good way to do so, but many people can recognize a Base64 string and will be able to decode it easily.
+Encoding the Base64 string through Rot13 means that the message still looks like Base64, but will come out as gibberish when attempting to decode such.

 ## Building and Installation